 Custom storm windows are primarily for those who aren’t looking to or simply cannot fully replace.
-Installing storms instead offer homeowners an upgrade in insulation at a fraction of the cost.
+Installing storms instead offers homeowners an upgrade in insulation at a reduced cost.
 Also, most contractors can install them in a fraction of the time it takes for replacement.
 Yes, the big box stores carry them in standard sizes.
 But a lot of the time folks need storms to cover old (non-standardized) or oddly sized openings.
 For these situations, you need custom storm windows.
-And Harvey has the operating types and stylistic designs at an economical price that are all custom-made.
+And Harvey carries ProVia storms in various operating types and stylistic designs at an economical price that are all custom-made to fit.

 Storm Operating Types

-Storm windows are a relatively easy way to upgrade the energy efficiency of single-panes.
+Storm windows are a relatively easy way to upgrade the energy efficiency of single-pane windows.
 They are available in a variety of types including double-hung, rolling, and picture & deadlite windows.

-If replacement windows are not an option because of your budget or the historical restrictions of your home, Tru-Channel storm windows are a great solution.
-Tru-Channels are custom made storm windows designed to fit the dimensions of your existing opening.
+If replacement windows are not an option because of your budget or the historical restrictions of your home, double-hung is a great solution.
+Double-hung have two operating sashes and are custom made storm windows designed to fit the dimensions of your existing opening.

-Harvey’s rolling storm window is easy to operate and ideal for winterizing your porch, family room, additions, apartment, or condo.
-This window rides on durable wheels for smooth, easy to use performance.
-In addition, choose from the four available colors to match your project.
+Rolling storm windows are easy to operate and ideal for winterizing your porch, family room, additions, apartment, or condo.
+This window rides from left to right on durable wheels for smooth, easy to use performance.

 Picture and Deadlite

-For non-operating windows, Harvey offers picture & deadlite storm window option.
+For non-operating windows, you’d want pictures & deadlite storm window options.
 These windows are a great fit if you need an economical and effective way to increase the efficiency of older, single-pane windows.
-These are very popular on breezy basement windows.
+These are very popular on breezy basement windows or shaped windows.

-Harvey’s non-operating storm windows have a heavy extruded aluminum master frame.
+Non-operating storm windows have a heavy extruded master frame.
 Contractors install by drilling holes through the frame or by using aluminum clips and screws to fasten directly to the current window casing.

-First of all, to learn more about Harvey storm window options, see our Storm Products Brochure.
+First of all, to learn more about storm window options from Harvey, see our Storm Products page.
 Secondly, try them out at one of our product showrooms.